ironhack-labs/lab-canvas-race-car/README.md

 ![](https://s3-eu-west-1.amazonaws.com/ih-materials/uploads/upload_618fa6bbeed08f1e74b9457af1ecaf4c.png)

 Now let's make this interesting.
-We should create obstacles that show up every specific amount of time.
+First, we should create obstacles that show up every specific amount of time.

-They will always start in the position **0** of the `y` axis (the obstacles will be coming from the top of the canvas), but you should make them appear in a random place of the `x` axis.
+They will always start in the position **0** of the `y` axis (the obstacles will be coming from the top of the canvas), but you should make them appear in a random place on the `x`-axis.

 ### Iteration 5: Move the obstacles

-For moving the obstacles, we need to update our `canvas` continuously.
+To move the obstacles, we need to update our `canvas` continuously.
 In this iteration, you need to continually change the position of the obstacles in every update, making them move down the road.

 ### Iteration 6: Points, points, points

 Oh!
 If we want to challenge somebody, we need to quantify who is making it better.
 So we need to add a **score**.
-Go ahead and add a method to count points while you keep the car avoiding obstacles.
+Add a method to count points while you keep the car avoiding obstacles.

 ![](https://s3-eu-west-1.amazonaws.com/ih-materials/uploads/upload_e4b1a09cee1b1a827a2c68023d0d2b1f.png)